Explore

 Darkman review

-Posted : 11 years ago on 2 April 2013 02:52 (A review of Darkman)
+Posted : 12 years, 1 month ago on 2 April 2013 02:52 (A review of Darkman)

 Sam Raimi undertook his assault on Hollywood with this excellent action thriller, where he maintained his characteristic style brands getting both a fully commercial product and some spectacular.